 No one dies alone, whether a soldier on the battlefield or a poor, abandoned person in an alleyway.
 God would never abandon one of his children at this last moment in his or her life.
 Would any father forget his child?

-God Holds Us Tightly in His Arms
+God Holds Us Tightly

 We can rest assured that we are never truly alone in the final moments of life.
 As I stood by Florence’s bed, the entire Church and I were praying for her and all those dying.
 These prayers are continuous around the globe, just as the Mass is offered without interruption.
 No one dies without being prayed for by the Church.